Mesoamerica: Mythology and worldview

 Shared traits in Mesoamerican mythology are characterized by their common basis as a religion that—though in many Mesoamerican groups developed into complex polytheistic religious systems—retained some shamanistic elements.

 The xoloitzcuintle is one of the naguales of the god Quetzalcoatl.
 In this form, it helps the dead cross the Chicnahuapan, a river that separates the world of the living from the dead.

 Zapotec mask of the Bat God.

 The great breadth of the Mesoamerican pantheon of deities is due to the incorporation of ideological and religious elements from the first primitive religion of Fire, Earth, Water and Nature.
 Astral divinities (the sun, stars, constellations, and Venus) were adopted and represented in anthropomorphic, zoomorphic, and anthropozoomorphic sculptures, and in day-to-day objects.
 The qualities of these gods and their attributes changed over time and with cultural influences from other Mesoamerican groups.
-The gods are at once three: creator, preserver, and destroyer, and at the same time just one.
-An important characteristic of Mesoamerican religion was the dualism among the divine entities.
-The gods represented the confrontation between opposite poles: the positive, exemplified by light, the masculine, force, war, the sun, etc.; and the negative, exemplified by darkness, the feminine, repose, peace, the moon, etc.

 The typical Mesoamerican cosmology sees the world as separated into a day world watched by the sun and a night world watched by the moon.
 More importantly, the three superposed levels of the world are united by a Ceiba tree (Yaxche in Mayan).
 The geographic vision is also tied to the cardinal points.
 Certain geographical features are linked to different parts of this cosmovision.
 Thus mountains and tall trees connect the middle and upper worlds; caves connect the middle and nether worlds.

 Sacrifice

-Generally, sacrifice can be divided into two types: autosacrifice and human sacrifice.
+Generally, sacrifice in Mesoamerica can be divided into two types: autosacrifice and human sacrifice.
 The different forms of sacrifice are reflected in the imagery used to evoke ideological structure and sociocultural organization in Mesoamerica.
 In the Maya area, for example, steles depict bloodletting rituals performed by ruling elites, eagles and jaguars devouring human hearts, jade circles or necklaces that represented hearts, and plants and flowers that symbolized both nature and the blood that provided life.
 Imagery also showed pleas for rain or pleas for blood, with the same intention to replenish the divine energy.
 Ritual sacrifice was done in efforts to appease the gods, and was done with the purpose of protection of the population.